Part D prescription drugs

 • Will

-*Effective 7/1/2021, our service area will expand to include these counties in Illinois:
+As of 7/1/2021, our services area includes these counties in Illinois:

 Region 1 Northwestern counties – Boone, Bureau, Carroll, DeKalb, Fulton, Henderson, Henry, Jo Daviess, Knox, LaSalle, Lee, Marshall, Mercer, Ogle, Peoria, Putnam, Rock Island, Stark, Stephenson, Tazewell, Warren, Whiteside, Winnebago, Woodford